bmaynard/TMS/README.md

 	http://localhost:8181

-Now set your email application to send email the the ip and port of the TMS server.
+Now set your application to send email the the ip and port of the TMS server.

 ## Notes